Probate Q&A Series

 • Two competent witnesses must sign in the testator’s presence.

-If a handwritten document lacks these elements, the court may refuse to admit it to probate.
+If a handwritten document does not satisfy the requirements for a holographic will, the court may refuse to admit it to probate.
 You must ensure your will complies with state law to avoid invalidation.

 Applying Conditional Provisions in Probate